Pakistan Launches Economic Survey 2025-26 Amid Fiscal Reforms

 • GDP growth rates and economic expansion metrics

-• Inflation trends and price stability measures
+• Inflation trends and measures for price stability

 • Trade balance and export performance